 Carbohydrates are macronutrients and are one of the three main ways by which our body obtains its energy.

 They are called carbohydrates as they comprise carbon, hydrogen and oxygen at their chemical level.
-Carbohydrates are essential nutrients which include sugars, fibers and starches.
-They are found in grains, vegetables, fruits and in milk and other dairy products.
-They are the basic food groups which play an important role in a healthy life.
+Carbohydrates are essential nutrients that include sugars, fibres and starches.
+They are found in grains, vegetables, fruits and milk and other dairy products.
+They are the basic food groups that play an important role in a healthy life.

 The food containing carbohydrates are converted into glucose or blood sugar during the process of digestion by the digestive system.

 Our body utilizes this sugar as a source of energy for the cells, organs and tissues.
 The extra amount of energy or sugar is stored in our muscles and liver for further requirements.
 The term ‘carbohydrate’ is derived from the French term 'hydrate de carbone' meaning ‘hydrate of carbon‘.
 The general formula of this class of organic compounds is Cn(H2O)n.

 The carbohydrates are further classified into simple and complex which is mainly based on their chemical structure and degree of polymerization.

 Simple carbohydrates have one or two sugar molecules.
 In simple carbohydrates, molecules are digested and converted quickly resulting in a rise in the blood sugar levels.
 They are abundantly found in milk products, beer, fruits, refined sugars, candies, etc. These carbohydrates are called empty calories, as they do not possess fiber, vitamins and minerals.

 Plants, being producers, synthesize glucose (C6H12O6) using raw materials like carbon dioxide and water in the presence of sunlight.
 This process of photosynthesis converts solar energy to chemical energy.
 Consumers feed on plants and harvest energy stored in the bonds of the compounds synthesized by plants.